Attention to detail

 ✅ DO add a final quality check.

-Put a manager's hat on your head.
+When reviewing your outputs, put a manager's hat on your head.

-Imagine what questions they would ask.
+Imagine the most demanding manager you have ever worked with and anticipate what questions they would ask.

-And then address these issues proactively.
+And then address these questions proactively.

 Consultants are trained to work in iterations.